cykod/Quintus-website/public/guide/scenes.md

 One other thing to note - unlike jQuery, the Quintus selector syntax is limited to a single class or component - you can't use a single selector string on multiple components (this is done primarily for performance reasons, as using multiple selections at once would require creating separate arrays to avoid selecting individual sprites twice) This is likely to change in the future as there are optimizations that can be done to avoid this.

-# Selector methods
+## Selector methods

 As mentioned above, every time you call Q("selector") the engine returns an instance of the `Q.StageSelector` class.

-Once you have a selector you can set properties on all the returned set of elements by calling on of the two forms of `set`:
+Once you have a selector you can set properties on all the returned set of elements by calling one of the two forms of `set`:

     // Set y=50 on all Q.Ball's
     Q("Ball").set("y",50);